Umayyad rule in North Africa: Slavery

+slaves, particularly girls, was sent to the caliph and indeed, al Tabari asserts that the most beautiful Berber girls were taken arbitrarily to be slaves although they were Muslims.

 Military

 The Umayyads controlled the vast territory of North Africa through a military force of 50,000 Arabian soldiers, who were given land grants.
 This urban-based Arab military aristocracy was one of the most significant in the region, however they frequently revolted against the authorities.
 During the Umayyad conquest, 40,000 Arab troops from Egypt were brought in.
 The South Arabian Qahtanite tribal groups had been the most numerous during this period.
-Due to the great influx of men during the Abbasid period, primarily Khurasani Arab troops from Iraq, the ethnic makeup and tribal balance of Ifriqiya was shifted, in which the North Arabian Adnanite tribes such as Banu Tamim became the majority.
+Due to the great influx of men during the Abbasid period, primarily Khurasani Arab troops from Iraq, the ethnic makeup and tribal balance of Ifriqiya was shifted, in which the North Arabian Adnanite tribes such as Banu Tamim became the majority in the army.

 Berbers began to enter the army once they were Islamized and Arabized.
 The Berbers were the only people to be incorporated into the Umayyad armies and to have converted to Islam on such a large scale.
 Hassan ibn al-Nu'man made agreements with some Berber tribes and took 12,000 of them into his army.
 Musa ibn Nusayr is said to have instructed Berber troops into Islam as early as 708.
 Members of the Christian population also joined the army, such as Roman Africans including the convert Abd al-Rahman al-Hubuli.